 - ♣ Automatic Clock Check turn ON to automatically verify that your iPad's system time is set correctly.
 If it is found to be incorrect, you will get an alert.
 Proper system time is important for many features in the app. - ❖ Confirm Before Dial (iPhone only) turn ON to display a pop-up when you tap on a phone number so you can confirm that you want to call the number. - ♣ Enable Ownship ALWAYS: shows your aircraft position on charts, and with ForeFlight Mobile Pro, on approach plates and airport diagrams; NEVER: your aircraft position is not shown on any chart or plate.
 This is required for certain operators; LIMITED: with ForeFlight Mobile Pro, shows your aircraft position on the airport diagram when your speed is under 80 knots; above 80 knots, or when GPS location accuracy degrades below the requirements in AC-120-76C, the aircraft position will not be shown. - ♣ Show Heliports turn ON to view heliports in nearby airports lists.
-You can always search for heliports (and use them in routes) regardless of this setting. - ❖ Show Private Airports turn ON to see private airports in nearby airports lists.
+You can always search for heliports (and use them in routes) regardless of this setting. - ♣ Show Private Airports turn ON to see private airports in nearby airports lists.
 Private Airports include any airport not open to the public, including Military airports. - ❖ Start on Last Screen turn OFF to start on the Airports view on next launch.
-This can help if one view is causing the application to quit immediately after launch. - ❖ Extra Keyboard Keys turn OFF to hide the row of numbers 0-9 shown above the regular keyboard.
+This can help if one view is causing the application to quit immediately after launch. - ♣ Extra Keyboard Keys turn OFF to hide the row of numbers 0-9 shown above the regular keyboard.
 When OFF, 0-9 are still accessible using the ".?123" key in the lower-left of the keyboard. - ❖ Synchronize User Data turn ON to synchronize user data automatically between devices via the cloud.
 See Sync for details. - ♣ Enable Diagnostic Logs turn ON to record diagnostic information as you download chart data.
-This information can then be sent to the ForeFlight Pilot Support Team to help troubleshoot problems you may be having downloading data.
+This information can then be sent to the ForeFlight Pilot Support Team to help troubleshoot problems you may be having downloading data. - ♣ Performance Logging Level used to diagnose issues with app performance.
+Do not set this to anything other than zero unless instructed by a ForeFlight support team member as it may negatively impact healthy app performance.